Hareem457/sonic-practice/README.md

-# this repo is for sonic-practice
+ This repo is for sonic-practice